 Thermal Cyclers Information

-Thermal cyclers use a number of different technologies to effect temperature change.
-The most types include Peltier cooling, resistance heating, and passive air or water heating.
+Thermal cyclers use a number of different technologies to affect temperature change.
+The most common types include:

 Passive air or water thermal cyclers do not contain heating elements.
 Water or air is heated outside the thermal cycler and then added to the instrument to heat the sample.